Purpose of safety investigations

 Safety action: the steps taken or proposed to be taken by a person, organization or agency in response to a safety issue.

-The AAID Safety Officer gathers additional factual information on aviation accidents and serious incidents (with the exception of 'high risk operations), where the initial decision has been not to commence a 'full' (level 1 to 4) investigation.
+The AAIA Safety Officer gathers additional factual information on aviation accidents and serious incidents (except 'high-risk operations), where the initial decision has been not to commence a 'full' (level 1 to 4) investigation.

 These Short Investigation reports are released publicly.
 The reports are released periodically in a Bulletin format.